The Most Expensive Gaming Keyboard in the World 2022

 5. Wireless keyboard

-A wireless RF keyboard that uses radiofrequency antennas or infrared to stay connected, gives you some freedom in your computing activities.
-A wireless keyboard gives you the flexibility to move around while working on your computer without the clutter of wires.
+A wireless RF keyboard that uses radiofrequency antennas or infrared to stay connected gives you some freedom in your computing activities.
+A wireless keyboard allows you to move around while working on your computer without the clutter of wires.

 Since this keyboard is wireless, you don’t have to worry about tangling cords in your work bag, making it a great choice on the go.